On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Introduction

 \section{Introduction}

-Recently, the lattice Gaussian distribution is emerging as a common theme in various research fields.
+Recently, the lattice Gaussian distribution has emerged as a common theme in various research domains.
 In mathematics, Banaszczyk firstly applied it to prove the transference theorems for lattices \cite{Banaszczyk}.
-In coding, lattice Gaussian distribution was employed to obtain the full shaping gain for lattice coding \cite{Forney_89,Kschischang_Pasupathy}, and to achieve the capacity of the Gaussian channel and the secrecy capacity of the Gaussian wiretap channel, respectively \cite{LB_13,LLBS_12}.
+In coding, lattice Gaussian distribution was employed to obtain the full shaping gain for lattice coding \cite{Forney_89,Kschischang_Pasupathy}, and to achieve the capacity of the Gaussian channel \cite{LB_13}.
+It was also used to achieve information-theoretic security in the Gaussian wiretap channel \cite{LLBS_12,7360779} and in the bidirectional relay channel \cite{7058433}, respectively.
 In cryptography, the lattice Gaussian distribution has already become a central tool in the construction of many primitives.
 Specifically, Micciancio and Regev used it to propose lattice-based cryptosystems based on the worst-case hardness assumptions \cite{MicciancioGaussian}.
-Meanwhile, it also has underpinned the fully-homomorphic encryption for cloud computing \cite{GentrySW13}.
-Algorithmically, lattice Gaussian sampling with a suitable variance allows to solve the shortest vector problem (SVP) and the closest vector problem (CVP); for example, it has led to efficient lattice decoding for multi-input multi-output (MIMO) systems \cite{CongRandom,DerandomizedJ}.
+Meanwhile, it also has underpinned the fully-homomorphic encryption for cloud computing \cite{GentryDissertation}.
+Algorithmically, lattice Gaussian sampling with a suitable variance allows to solve the shortest vector problem (SVP) and the closest vector problem (CVP) \cite{RegevSolvingtheShortestVectorProblem,RegevSolvingtheClosestVectorProblem}; for example, it has led to efficient lattice decoding for multi-input multi-output (MIMO) systems \cite{CongRandom,DerandomizedJ}.
 In theory, it has been demonstrated that lattice Gaussian sampling is equivalent to CVP via a polynomial-time dimension-preserving reduction \cite{DGStoCVPSVP}, and SVP is essentially a special case of the CVP.